strangerstudios/pmpro-membership-manager-role/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-gift-levels/issues

 == Changelog ==
+= .3.2 =
+* BUG FIX/ENHANCEMENT: Added the pmpro_dashboard capability so users will have access to the new dashboard in PMPro version 2.0+.

 = .3.1 =
 * BUG FIX/ENHANCEMENT: Loading the Membership Manager role on admin init instead of activation so capabilities are updated when the plugin updates.
 * ENHANCEMENT: Giving managers the "pmpro_approvals" capability to allow for integration with the PMPro Approvals plugin.